balthazarneveu/interactive_pipe/code_architecture.md

 - **headless**: *Adds I/O features & keyboard interations & useful helpers to simplify things*
     - **These classes are supposed to simplify pipeline declaration & allow you to control the pipeline from a terminal (like a server without screen or X11 forwarding).**
     - parameters variation range can be defined with `Controls`
-    - :keyboard: add keyboard controls
+    - ⌨️ add keyboard controls
-    - :floppy_disk: allow loading/saving images & parameters from/to disk
+    - 💾 allow loading/saving images & parameters from/to disk

 - **graphical**: *Adds a GUI to headless pipeline*
-    - **:computer: Requires a computer screen or a remote machine  with X11 forwarding.**
+    - **💻 Requires a computer screen or a remote machine  with X11 forwarding.**
     - Supports `qt` (pyqt or pyside), `mpl` (matplotlib), `nb` (jupyter notebooks) backends
 ## Core
 Core of the library to define pure pipeline processings & parameters controls in a class oriented fashion.